iShares Lehman 1-3 Year Treasury Bond

 Daily technical indicators are neutral.

-The daily MACD line is below its signal line since July 3, 2018.
-This is an indication that the short-term trend is down.
-The distance between MACD and the signal line is low and getting smaller.
-It indicates that the current short-term downtrend is getting weak.
+The daily MACD line is below its signal line since January 31, 2019.
+The distance between MACD and the signal line is low, but getting bigger.

 The price touches the upper Bollinger Band.
 The Bollinger Bands are often used with a non-oscillator indicator like chart patterns or a trendline.
 The signals are considered more reliable if these indicators confirm the recommendation of the Bollinger Bands.
 Use the following links to access the Bollinger Bands Help, or use the Technical Stock Screener to see the list of stocks with the price above the Upper Bollinger Band or below the Lower Bollinger Band.